 I am also responsible for continuous improvement, and my work forms part of our site's Lean Manufacturing activities.
 I'm involved with developing new engineering ways of working by looking at best practice, as well as a project focusing on investment in the factory's packing area.
 This project includes a visit to Germany to see the factory making new equipment for us, as well as a familiarisation trip to United Biscuits' KP Ashby site.

 I'd say the qualities you need for this job are a willingness to learn, good teamwork, and also being able to work as an individual, have good communication skills, and good listening skills.

 The qualifications I working towards that will make me a fully qualified Maintenance Engineer are an NVQ level 3 and a HNC.
 The great thing about this job is that as I get more qualified and more confident in my job each year, I get paid more.
 This gives me the drive to try and get the best qualifications I can.

 I would definitely recommend this job to others!
 It is really enjoyable and you are always learning new skills.
 I'm never bored because there is always something interesting for me to do.

 It's a great career choice!
 Stick at it, don’t give up, keep trying and try and get the best qualifications in it as possible.

-The maps are based on some of the processes involved in creating two products - oatcakes and smoothies, and details the different jobs that go into producing them.
+The maps are based on some of the processes involved in creating three products - chocolate, oatcakes and smoothies, and details the different jobs that go into producing them.